Tunnel: Boring machines

 Tunnel boring machines (TBMs) and associated back-up systems are used to highly automate the entire tunnelling process, reducing tunnelling costs.
 In certain predominantly urban applications, tunnel boring is viewed as a quick and cost-effective alternative to laying surface rails and roads.
 Expensive compulsory purchase of buildings and land, with potentially lengthy planning inquiries, is eliminated.
 Disadvantages of TBMs arise from their usually large size – the difficulty of transporting the large TBM to the site of tunnel construction, or (alternatively) the high cost of assembling the TBM on-site, often within the confines of the tunnel being constructed.

 There are a variety of TBM designs that can operate in a variety of conditions, from hard rock to soft water-bearing ground.
-Some types of TBMs, the bentonite slurry, and earth-pressure balance machines have pressurized compartments at the front end, allowing them to be used in difficult conditions below the water table.
+Some TBMs, the bentonite slurry and earth-pressure balance types, have pressurized compartments at the front end, allowing them to be used in difficult conditions below the water table.
 This pressurizes the ground ahead of the TBM cutter head to balance the water pressure.
 The operators work in normal air pressure behind the pressurized compartment, but may occasionally have to enter that compartment to renew or repair the cutters.
 This requires special precautions, such as local ground treatment or halting the TBM at a position free from water.
 Despite these difficulties, TBMs are now preferred over the older method of tunnelling in compressed air, with an airlock/decompression chamber some way back from the TBM, which required operators to work in high pressure and go through decompression procedures at the end of their shifts, much like deep-sea divers.

 In February 2010, Aker Wirth delivered a TBM to Switzerland, for the expansion of the Linth–Limmern Power Stations located south of Linthal in the canton of Glarus.
 The borehole has a diameter of 8.03 m.
 The four TBMs used for excavating the 57 km Gotthard Base Tunnel, in Switzerland, had a diameter of about 8.8-9.6 m.
 A larger TBM was built to bore the Green Heart Tunnel (Dutch: Tunnel Groene Hart) as part of the HSL-Zuid in the Netherlands, with a diameter of 14.87 m.
 This in turn was superseded by the Madrid M30 ringroad, Spain, and the Chong Ming tunnels in Shanghai, China.
 All of these machines were built at least partly by Herrenknecht.
 As of August 2013, the world's largest TBM was "Big Bertha", a 57.5 ft diameter machine built by Hitachi Zosen Corporation, which dug the Alaskan Way Viaduct replacement tunnel in Seattle, Washington (US).